Harley-Davidson Super Glide: FXR

-The FXR and FXRS Super Glide II was introduced in 1982 and sold alongside the existing FX models.
+The FXR and FXRS Super Glide II were introduced in 1982 and sold alongside the existing FX models.
 The FXR was the base model with solid black paint and laced wheels.
 The FXRS was the deluxe model with two tone paint, lowered suspension, mag wheels and a backrest.
 The FXR chassis was essentially an FLT Tour Glide chassis with slightly bigger diameter frame tubes and a more conventional design around the steering head.
 As such, it had a rubber-mounted engine and a five-speed transmission, as opposed to the solid mounting and four-speed transmission of the original FX chassis.

 The next year Harley introduced the FXRT Sport Glide in 1983, a Super Glide variant with a fairing and saddlebags.
 Upon the discontinuation of the corresponding FX-based models, the FXR Super Glide II became the FXR Super Glide and the FXRS Low Glide became the FXRS Low Rider.
 The Wide Glide was discontinued because the FXR frame was not suitable for the wide forks.

 The 1984 Disc Glide as it was known was a very rare motorcycle.
 It had the first Chrome Package: chrome rocker boxes, nose cone, and primary cover.
 It was called the FXRSDG.